Media Coverage 05.19.26

 - Advised the owner of a media and events company, which is also the controlling owner of a marketplace in the architecture and design industry, on the utilization of certain operating losses against income from other business and investment activities by restructuring the various entities from a brother-sister structure to a parent-subsidiary structure.
 Our advice also included planning related to the Excess Business Loss Rule as modified by the CARES Act, allowing the client to utilize net-operating losses in a manner that created much greater cash flow for the family business and enhanced the value of the business.

-- Advised an Israeli citizen, former founder and CEO of a commercial real estate company, on tax planning regarding a settlement agreement with former company and non-compete and other payments related to client’s separation from the company and associated restructuring of the client’s existing family office to achieve, among other things, multijurisdictional income and estate tax efficiencies and generational wealth succession, resulting in initial multimillion-dollar income tax savings, as well as expected annual multimillion-dollars income tax savings and estate tax savings using discount valuation methods, among others.
+- Advised an Israeli citizen, the former founder and CEO of a commercial real estate company, on tax planning regarding a settlement agreement with former company and non-compete and other payments related to client’s separation from the company and associated restructuring of the client’s existing family office to achieve, among other things, multijurisdictional income and estate tax efficiencies and generational wealth succession, resulting in initial multimillion-dollar income tax savings, as well as expected annual multimillion-dollars income tax savings and estate tax savings using discount valuation methods, among others.

 - Counselled a high-net-worth entrepreneurial individual on state sales tax, federal and state income tax and aviation law regarding the joint purchase of a private jet aircraft with two close business associates.
 Our advice covered combined planning under the federal tax law, various state sales and use tax laws, and FAA private aircraft ownership and operating rules, which are often inconsistent with one another.